dPhish/Documentation/modules/do/campaign.md

         - When a user submits credentials:
             1. If the credential is purely numeric, it’s considered invalid and shown with a domain value of N/A.
             2. Otherwise, the system extracts the domain part and counts the number of submissions per domain.
-        - The data is displayed in the campaign results, showing:
-            1. Credential Type: Numeric / Text.
-            2. Domain: Actual domain or N/A.
-            3. Count: How many times it was submitted.
         - If the credential is purely numeric, it’s considered invalid and shown with a domain value of N/A.
         - Otherwise, the system extracts the domain part and counts the number of submissions per domain.
         - The data is displayed in the campaign results, showing: